 What is the SLP Model?

 During the first phase, students consider their community and brainstorm social issues of concern.
-For younger students, the community can be narrowly defined as the classroom or after-school club.
-The community expands with the age of the students, with older grades encouraged to consider issues ranging from a school or neighborhood problem to an international crisis.
-Guided by SLP Faculty, students of all ages come to consensus on one issue.
+For our younger students, the community can be narrowly defined as the classroom or club.
+The community expands with the age of the students, with older grades encouraged to consider issues ranging from a school or neighborhood problem, to a city-wide or national issue, to an international crisis.
+Guided by SLP Faculty, students come to consensus on one issue, a process that includes small group pitches.
+This exercise is an early opportunity for the students to explore an essential SLP question: how do we persuade?

 Once an issue is selected, students enter an intensive research phase during which they become experts on their social problem.
 They determine the cause and impact of the problem, existing policies or methods to address it, and a better strategy for preventing or solving it.
 This phase could include gathering data through surveys and petitions; interviewing or writing letters to people or organizations with knowledge of the issue; reading books, magazines and newspapers; doing research on the internet; meeting in person with local legislators and adults working in the field; and taking field trips.